sst/sst/www/docs/constructs/App.md

 _Type_ : `string`

-The account the app is being deployed to.
-This comes from the IAM credentials being used.
+The AWS account the app is being deployed to.
+This comes from the IAM credentials being used to run SST.

 ## Methods